About Tailoring at The Dressing Lab. Lead Time & Pricing Overview. Click here for more details.

 Double Chester

-The Double Chester features a double-breasted front, with the peaked lapel being the standard collar design.
-This is similar to the design of jackets.
-Compared to the Single Chester, the Double Chester has a broader collar, conveying a more substantial appearance.
-However, our version of the Double Chester is crafted with softly curved lapels and unpadded shoulder lines, resulting in a softer and not overly heavy ambiance.
+The Double Chester features a double-breasted front, with a peaked lapel as the standard collar design.
+This is similar to a double-breasted jacket.
+Compared with the Single Chester, the Double Chester has a broader collar and a more substantial appearance.
+However, our Double Chester is made with softly curved lapels and a natural shoulder line without pads, so it has a softer impression and does not feel overly heavy.

 the Double Cheste

-While it bears resemblance to the double-breasted Polo Coat, the Double Chester is more straightforward in its details.
-The Polo Coat is indeed exquisite, with distinctive features such as back pleats, turn-up cuffs, and framed patch pockets, which make a strong impression due to their unique nature.
-If you're seeking a simpler double-breasted coat, we recommend the Double Chester.
+Although it has some similarities to a double-breasted Polo Coat, the Double Chester is simpler in its details.
+The Polo Coat is a wonderful coat with distinctive features such as back pleats, turn-up cuffs, and framed patch pockets, but these details create a stronger character.
+If you are looking for a simpler double-breasted coat, I recommend the Double Chester.

 Distinctive Cuffs of the Chester Coat